XiaocongAi/gpuKalmanFitter/README.md

 Running the code
 ----------------
-A [Singularity container](https://cloud.sylabs.io/library/_container/60656f4165dbc33da1911e37) with all the dependecies is made available to download directly from the cloud website or through singularity call: `singularity pull library://hpc-uhh/default/gpukf:sha256.d123cb7c539a85099e7ebbef8b9dc389751f620c0beb5955274be5c60fa9fe5b`.
+A singularity container (1.2GB) with all the dependecies is made available to download either
+* directly from the [cloud website](https://cloud.sylabs.io/library/_container/60656f4165dbc33da1911e37), or
+* through singularity call:
+`singularity pull library://hpc-uhh/default/gpukf:cuda`.

 Currently, it runs the executable from tag [v1.1-noRoot](https://github.com/XiaocongAi/gpuKalmanFitter/tags).

 **Invocation examples**

 To check the runtime options for the executable:
-    `singularity run --nv gpukf.sif --help`
+`singularity run --nv gpukf_cuda.sif --help`

-To run the fitting for 10,000 tracks on an Nvidia Tesla V100 GPU, with default parameters
+To run the fitting for 10,000 tracks on an Nvidia Tesla V100 GPU, with default parameters:
-    `singularity run --nv gpukf.sif -d gpu -t 10000`
+`singularity run --nv gpukf_cuda.sif -d gpu -t 10000`

 To run the fitting on the CPU instead of the GPU:
-    `singularity run --nv gpukf.sif -d cpu -t 10000 -a Intel_i6-5218`
+`singularity run --nv gpukf_cuda.sif -d cpu -t 10000 -a Intel_i6-5218`

 To run the fitting on multiple GPUs (if available):
-    `singularity run --nv gpukf.sif -d gpu -t 10000 -u 1`
+`singularity run --nv gpukf_cuda.sif -d gpu -t 10000 -u 1`

 Developing the code